 Cross-functional governance is critical

-Given the cross-functional and cross-organisational nature of the impact of serialisation legislation, coupled with the significant product supply risk it presents, many organisations establish a cross-functional governance to ensure that:
+Given the cross-functional and cross-organisational nature of the impact of traceability and serialisation legislation, coupled with the significant product supply risk it presents, many organisations establish a cross-functional governance to ensure that: